Attendance and Punctuality

 · Act early to address patterns of absence.

 It is very important for all children to attend school every day and to arrive on time.
-The Academy doors open each day at 8:40am.
-The gates will open at 8:30am every morning and then close at 8.55 am to allow registration to take place.
-If your child arrives after the gates are closed please be aware they will need to be bought to the office, signed in and a reason must be given for the lateness.
-Children arriving late after 9.30am (after register closes) will receive an unauthorised absence for the morning.
+The gates will open at 8:35am every morning and KS1 and KS2 class teachers are on the playground at 8:40 to greet their pupils and lead them into their classrooms at 8:50.
+Outside doors and gates will then close at 8.55 am to allow registration to take place.
+If your child arrives after the outside doors and gates are closed please be aware they will need to be bought to the office, signed in and a reason must be given for the lateness.
+Children arriving late after 9.20am (after register closes) will receive an unauthorised absence for the morning.
 Parent/carer MUST telephone school before 9.30am on the first day their child is not attending school due to illness and each subsequent day thereafter (unless a time of absence can be given on first day of illness eg: chickenpox).

 Attendance here at Oasis Academy Byron is co-ordinated by our Attendance Officer, who works closely with the Designated Safeguarding Leads and the Principal on a daily basis to monitor the schools attendance.